jackfranklin/javascriptplayground.com/_posts/2016-02-24-the-react-webpack-tooling-problem.md

 ## Getting started with React

-To try to demonstrate this, I wanted to quickly show how I would set up a React project if someone new to the library wanted to get up and running and have a play around.
+To try to demonstrate how this tooling fascination is mostly avoidable when starting out, I want to show how I would set up a React project if someone new to the library wanted to get up and running and have a play around.

 In the past I would have done this by dropping Babel into an HTML file as a `script` tag - something that would mean we could get started with no `npm` required - but Babel 6 removed that functionality which means we do have to dive into Node land.